Memorable Manitobans: William Lawrence Palk (1912-2009)

 Business executive, lawyer, community activist.

-He was married to Molly Denison, daughter of A. L. Denison, and they had three children: Shanly Palk, Edith Alexandra “Alix” Palk Arnett, and Hugh Denison Palk.
+On 25 April 1940, he married Eileen Marion “Molly” Denison (1917-2009, daughter of Alexander Latimer Denison) and they had three children: Shanly Palk, Edith Alexandra “Alix” Palk Arnett (wife of E. James Arnett), and Hugh Denison Palk (?-1974).
 He volunteered with many business, cultural, political, scientific, educational, social service and health organizations.
 He was the founding Chair of Winnipeg’s United Way when it took over for Community Chest.
 The YMCA was particularly dear to his heart.
 In 1965 he was awarded the office of Captain in Manitoba’s Order of the Buffalo Hunt for his community leadership.
 He was a member of the Manitoba Club and St. George’s Anglican Church.

 Birth registration, Manitoba Vital Statistics.